uihilab/FloodML/README.md

 ![vis2](/use_cases/use_case_4_multiple_forecasts/vis_multiple_forecasts.jpg)

 ## Citation
-If you use the specification or flood event inventory please cite the following publication:
+If you use the specification or the FloodML format, please cite the following publication:
-Zhongrun Xiang, Ibrahim Demir.
-(2020).
 Flood Markup Language – A Standards-based Exchange Language for Flood Risk Communication.
-TBD.
+EarthArXiv.
+DOI: 10.31223/X50S4V

 ## Feedback
 Feedbacks are always welcomed to improve this new markup language.